ohmjet/v.1.0/content/how-ohmjet-works.md

 ## For Hosts

 We offer our host hardware, software, and full maintenance of charging stations.
-Let your guest know that you have EV charger and be sure to get additional income with Ohmejt.
+Let your guest know that you have EV charger and be sure to get additional income with OhmJet.

 How to become a host:

 1. You should request your host account by filling out this [form](https://#)
-2. Recieve OhmJet's tema the final decision with buisness model offer
+2. Recieve OhmJet's team final decision with buisness model offer
 3. Accept buisness model offer
 4. Wait for hardware delivery
 5. Install device